 Class E Units and Class E(H) Units are usually only available to investment clients of qualified dealers who have entered into distribution arrangements with the Manager.
-Class F Units, Class F(H) Units, Class FC Units and Class FC(H) Units are usually only available to investors who have fee-based accounts with qualified dealers who have signed distribution arrangements with the Manager.
-Instead of paying sales charges, a holder of Class F Units, Class F(H) Units, Class FC Units or Class FC(H) Units, as the case may be, pays their dealer for investment advice and other services they provide.
-The Manager does not pay fees or commissions to dealers who distribute Class F Units, Class F(H) Units, Class FC Units or Class FC(H) Units, which means that the Manager can charge lower management fees in respect of Class F Units, Class F(H) Units, Class FC(H) Units.
+Class F Units and Class F(H) Units are usually only available to investors who have fee-based accounts with qualified dealers who have signed distribution arrangements with the Manager.
+Instead of paying sales charges, a holder of Class F Units or Class F(H) Units, as the case may be, pays their dealer for investment advice and other services they provide.
+The Manager does not pay fees or commissions to dealers who distribute Class F Units or Class F(H) Units, which means that the Manager can charge lower management fees in respect of Class F Units or Class F(H) Units.
 Class S Units are usually only available to investment clients of qualified dealers who have entered into a distribution arrangement with the Manager.
 Class W Units are only available to investment clients of Wellington.